WSMorrison/BricksThenMadeNow/README.md

 ### Other Thanks

 - The Code Institute assessment team; I can't imagine what kind of patience and knowledge it would take to look over these projects without losing it.
+- Thanks to F. D. C. Lemon-Beckett for useful contributions to the discussion.
 - Finally, heartfelt appreciaton to my partner, Stevie, for infinite patience and encouragement.
-Also, no thanks to Lemon and Beckett for all their non-contributions throughout all five projects, though being fuzzy is it's own moral support.

 <br>
 <hr>
 For educational purposes only.